microsoft/fast/docs/en/contributing/working.md

 Open the [pull request template](https://github.com/Microsoft/fast-dna/blob/master/.github/pull_request_template.md).

+When a peer review is created, a [template](https://github.com/Microsoft/fast-dna/blob/master/.github/pull_request_template.md) is provided that includes the best practices and processes for a review message.

 ### Interim commits

 The above outlines the format for the **final** commit, but contributors have many interim commits while working on their branch.
 These commits should be succinct, concise, and consistent for best readability.
 Always remember, a diff tells you _what_ changed in a commit, but only the commit message can adequately tell you _why_.